Nghiait123456/GolangAdvance/Guidelines/PointersToInterfaces/readme.txt

 Data pointer.
 If the data stored is a pointer, it’s stored directly.
 If the data stored is a value, then a pointer to the value is stored.
 If you want interface methods to modify the underlying data, you must use a pointer.

-We wil explain it in code example:
+We will explain it in code example: